-The Company paid fees amounting in total of £5,736 (2011 - £8,439) for services supplied by Fairfax Perrin Limited of which M.H.W.Perrin is a Director and holds an interest.
+The Company paid fees amounting in total of £16,956 (2012 - £5,736) for services supplied by Fairfax Perrin Limited of which M H W Perrin is a Director and holds an interest, and £4,111 (2012 - £nil) directly to M H W Perrin as a consultant.

-The Group and Company received by way of a service fee £111,000 (2011 - £111,000) from The Investment Company Plc, a company of which S. J. Cockburn is a Director and holds an interest, in respect of administrative, accounting and clerical support and the supply of facilities on an arm's length basis.
+The Group and Company received by way of a service fee £111,000 (2012 - £111,000) from The Investment Company Plc, a company of which S J Cockburn is a Director and holds an interest, in respect of administrative, accounting and clerical support and the supply of facilities on an arm's length basis.

-Directors transact share-dealing business with the Company under normal customer business terms and in accordance with applicable laws and regulations.
-In the year to 31 May 2012, commission earned from this by the Company amounted to £5,246 (2011 - £5,388).
+Directors transact share-dealing business with the Company under normal staff business terms and in accordance with applicable laws and regulations.
+In the year to 31 May 2013, commission earned from this by the Company amounted to £4,077 (2012 - £5,246).

-During the year, the Directors each received dividends attributable to their respective shareholdings, as disclosed in the Directors' Report, amounting to 4p (2011 - 4p) per ordinary share.
+During the year, the Directors each received dividends attributable to their respective shareholdings, as disclosed in the Directors' Report, amounting to 0.50p (2012 - 3p) per ordinary share.